GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 The only requirement is to learn the [GraphQL language](https://graphql.org).
 If you are able to learn this language, then you are able to use Gato GraphQL.

+= Why would I want to use Gato GraphQL to manage my WordPress site? =

+GraphQL is a super powerful language`, that can achieve a lot more than just building headless sites, and it's easy to learn.

+Gato GraphQL is a generic tool that extracts all the power from GraphQL.
+You provide the GraphQL query directly via the wp-admin, and dozens of use cases (normally provided by dedicated plugins) become available.

+Gato GraphQL is not a duplicator plugin, but it can duplicate posts.
+It is not a translation plugin, but it can translate any content, including the properties inside Gutenberg blocks.
+It is not an automator plugin, but you can automate your tasks, without any restriction.
+It is not backup plugin, but you can import and export posts.
+It is not a search and replace plugin, but you can modify your posts in bulk, with a single query.
+And it is not webhook plugin or HTTP client, but you can both send a request to any API, and receive incoming requests from any service.

+What you can use Gato GraphQL for, literally depends on your imagination.

 == Screenshots ==

 1. GraphiQL client to execute queries in the wp-admin